Hg

 A very clear investment philosophy

-Hg targets exclusively software and technology-enabled services companies, including :
+Hg exclusively Hg companies in the software and technology-enabled services sectors, including:

-- They have high EBITDA margins (>40%) and can improve their profitability in the long term by accelerating their migration to a cloud-based SaaS model powered by artificial intelligence.
+- EBITDA margins are high (>30%), and the company can improve profitability over time by accelerating the transition to a cloud-based SaaS model and leveraging artificial intelligence.

-Thanks to its presence in 3 market segments (core mid-market, upper mid-market, large cap), Hg covers all market opportunities in the niches that interest it; the teams of each fund are independent, but effectively pool their knowledge and sector expertise.
+Thanks to its presence across three market segments (core mid-market, upper mid-market, and large cap), Hg the full range of market opportunities within the niches that interest it; the teams managing each fund operate independently but effectively pool their knowledge and sector expertise.

 Hg has a highly-structured Value Creation Team (> 60 professionals), well-sized to implement the best operational recipes proven by the firm in its 200 previous transactions ("Hg Playbook").